Aunt Vadge: yeast infection, now yellow discharge – what is happening?

 It sounds like you’re having a bit of a rough time with your symptoms, and it must be frustrating not to see an improvement after two weeks of treatment with fluconazole.

 Yellow discharge and bumps could indeed indicate something other than a yeast infection, especially if you’re experiencing persistent burning when urinating and redness.
+Yellow discharge and redness are associated with aerobic vaginitis (AV), which are the same type of bacteria that cause urinary tract infections (UTIs).

 The presence of bumps around your vagina1,2 also needs to be evaluated carefully, as they could result from various conditions, including an allergic reaction, an ingrown hair, a skin condition, or something that warrants specific medical attention.